Surgical Errors

 • Improper follow-up after surgery

-• Surgical instruments left inside a patient
+• Retained foreign objects, such as surgical instruments or sponges left inside a patient

-• Infection
+• Infection caused by negligence

 • Discharging a patient prematurely

-Compensation in a Surgical Error Lawsuit
+Compensation in a Maryland Surgical Error Lawsuit

 Economic damages include: